drkocoglu/Multiphase-Production-Forecasting-Models/README.md

 ##
 **Environment**
-- **Warning:** The numpy, matplotlib, and pandas versions provided in the **"environments.ymla"** was necessary for successfully running this script without running into any errors/issues.
+- **Warning:** The numpy, matplotlib, and pandas versions provided in the **"environment.yml"** was necessary for successfully running this script without running into any errors/issues.
 Using different versions of these libraries may lead to errors when running this script.

 - The provided scripts were tested with **Tensorflow 2.10 (Windows 11)**.
     - Tensorflow 2.10 is the latest version that supports training tensorflow models on a GPU instead of a CPU in Windows.